Antariksaa12/aksesoris/README.md

 ## 2. Composer Install

 - Laravel uses Composer for PHP dependency management.
-- Navigate to your project folder.
+- Open terminal on your vscode.
 - Run composer install to install PHP dependencies.

-Modify your .env file
+Type on your terminal

 ```
 composer install
 ```

-## 3. Set-uo .env File
+## 3. Set-up.env File

 - Duplicate the .env.example file and rename it to .env.
 - Open the .env file and set your database connection details.